MicrosoftDocs/windows-dev-docs/hub/apps/design/input/keyboard-accelerators.md

 ## Overview

-Accelerators typically include the function keys F1 through F12 or some combination of a standard key paired with one or more modifier keys (CTRL, Shift).
+Accelerators are composed of two types of keys: modifiers and non-modifiers.
+Modifier keys include Shift, Menu, Control, and the Windows key, which are exposed through [VirtualKeyModifiers](/uwp/api/Windows.System.VirtualKeyModifiers).
+Non-modifiers include any [VirtualKey](/uwp/api/windows.system.virtualkey), such as Delete, F3, Spacebar, Arrow, Esc, and all alphanumeric and punctuation keys.

 > [!NOTE]
+> Accelerators typically include the function keys F1 through F12 or some combination of a standard key paired with one or more modifier keys (CTRL, Shift).
+For example, if a user presses Ctrl+Shift+M, the framework checks the modifiers (Ctrl and Shift) and fires the accelerator, if it exists.

-> UWP platform controls have built-in keyboard accelerators.
+UWP platform controls have built-in keyboard accelerators.
 For example, ListView supports Ctrl+A for selecting all the items in the list, and RichEditBox supports Ctrl+Tab for inserting a Tab in the text box.
 These built-in keyboard accelerators are referred to as **control accelerators** and are executed only if the focus is on the element or one of its children.
 Accelerators defined by you using the keyboard accelerator APIs discussed here are referred to as **app accelerators**.

 Keyboard accelerators are not available for every action but are often associated with commands exposed in menus (and should be specified with the menu item content).
 Accelerators can also be associated with actions that do not have equivalent menu items.
 However, because users rely on an application's menus to discover and learn the available command set, you should try to make discovery of accelerators as easy as possible (using labels or established patterns can help with this).

+An accelerator auto-repeats (for example, when the user presses Ctrl+Shift and then holds down M, the accelerator is invoked repeatedly until M is released).
+This behavior cannot be modified.

 ![Screenshot of keyboard accelerators in a menu item label.](images/accelerators/accelerators_menuitemlabel.png)
 *Keyboard accelerators described in a menu item label*